jitendriyadeep/TitleWize-pdf-summarizer1/README.md

-Although i have given values according to me which can run for a while. kindly dont misuse it , as those values are under my name.
+Although i have given values according to me which can run for a while. kindly dont misuse it , as those values are under my name. if you are using mine then skip this step as its already set up.

 ### 4. Change the directory where the manage.py file is there